613WePleadTheSecond/ccwnj/docs/index.md

    - Provide receipts or any form of documentation that show you own your guns **OR** a notarized letter signed by you saying you own them.
 The make caliber and model should be listed

-1. **Training requirements**: As of right now the superintendent has not released the new training requirements
+1. **Training requirements**: Contact your local shooting range for qualifications.

 ---